What to expect

 Te Tuhi aims to provide a safe environment for students, minimising and managing risks by having guidelines in place.
 Our educator possesses the core competencies required for LEOTC providers.

 The safety of LEOTC participants is a shared responsibility between participants and providers of LEOTC.
-It is Te Tuhi’s responsibility to provide competent staff, the required health and safety equipment and the development of a general Risk Analysis Management System (RAMS) form.
+It is Te Tuhi’s responsibility to provide competent staff, the required health and safety equipment and a general Risk Analysis Management System (RAMS).

 Te Tuhi has a health and safety policy and our educator is trained in first aid.
 Te Tuhi’s health and safety policies are available on request.
 We maintain an Accident Register which is to be completed for all incidents regardless of severity.